thejano/laravel-multi-lang/docs-src/guide/getting-started.md

 This guide walks through the minimal steps required to install, configure, and use Laravel Multi-Lang in a fresh application.

+## Requirements

+- PHP 8.1 or higher
+- Laravel 10.x, 11.x, or 12.x
+- Database with JSON or text column support (MySQL, PostgreSQL, SQLite, etc.)

 ## 1. Install the package

 ```bash